joel99/parallel_final/static/proposal_revised.md

 We will begin with a low-worker count parallelism to get a sense of the problem scale.
 It may not be sufficiently large to justify many more cores or a GPU implementation (since the naive approach was suitable for the resource video.)
 If we do not get a satisfactory speedup, a GPU implementation would be interesting as the innnermost string comparison is a heterogeneous operation, and would perhaps motivate using a big lookup table instead of computing it on the fly.

 ## Schedule
-- 4/2:
+- 4/12:
-  - provide a serial implementation with uniform prior over words.
-(Stretch: Integrate external word frequency prior)
+  - provide a serial and pytorch implementation of the V0 algorithm with word frequencies integrated.
-- 4/8:
-  - provide test-bank evaluator and gather statistics about serial solve times.
+  - provide test-bank evaluator and profile the two implementations.
-  - implement base passes on guess level and/or candidate level parallelism.
 - 4/15 (4/16 milestone report)
-  - optimize (e.g. load balance, minimize communication, local aggregation) and profile the two types of parallelism; compare against serial in report.
+  - implement and profile base passes on guess level and candidate level parallelism, using shared memory and OpenMP
+  - experiment with different memory partitioning strategies
 - 4/22
-  - profile workload variability across different iterations of a solve and propose an adaptive parallelism strategy OR
+  - add workload rebalancing across turns
+  - scale problem size in number of letters in words
   - implement CUDA solution, targeting candidate parallelism or both (since many threads to work with now)
 - 4/29
-  - identify limiting factors in current solutions
-  - experiment with algorithmic improvements: outer-loop optimization of value function, 2+ depth search.
-  - experiment with parallelization improvements: attempts to minimize redundant calculation
+  - implement message-passing solver with MPI
+  - Maybe: extend problem size in number of boards to solve.
 - 5/5
   - Writing up report and preparing poster.